-19. Complaints

-If you believe that you may have been disadvantaged or harassed because of a Protected Characteristic, you are encouraged to raise the matter through the college's grievance procedure.
-Allegations regarding potential breaches of this policy will be treated in confidence and investigated in accordance with the relevant procedure.
+- 19 Complaints: If you believe that you may have been disadvantaged because of a Protected Characteristic, you are encouraged to raise the matter through the School's grievance procedure.
+If you believe that you may have been harassed because of a Protected Characteristic, you are encouraged to raise the matter through the School's Dignity at Work policy.
+Allegations regarding potential breaches of this policy will be treated in confidence and investigated in accordance with the relevant procedure. - 20 False allegations: These procedures apply during and after termination of your employment.

-20. False allegations

-These procedures apply during and after termination of your employment.
 Workers who make such allegations in good faith will not be victimised or treated less favourably as a result.
-False allegations of a breach in this policy which are found to have been made in bad faith will, however, be dealt with under the college's disciplinary and dismissal procedure.
+False allegations of a breach in this policy which are found to have been made in bad faith will, however, be dealt with under the Disciplinary Procedure.

-21. Disciplinary action

-If, after investigation, you are proven to have engaged in any unwanted conduct because of a Protected Characteristic, or otherwise acted in breach of this policy, you will be subject to disciplinary action.
+21 Disciplinary action: If, after investigation, you are proven to have engaged in any unwanted conduct because of a Protected Characteristic, or otherwise acted in breach of this policy, you will be subject to disciplinary action.
 In serious cases, such behaviour may constitute gross misconduct and, as such, may result in summary dismissal.
-The college will always take a strict approach to serious breaches of this policy.
+The School will always take a strict approach to serious breaches of this policy.